letsrockit/public/qwz0zxigu2nob29s-ios-engineer.md

 Are you tired of all the generic apps out there?
 Are you tired of the lack of innovation?
 Are you tired of working with founders who don't really know what you're doing and don't care about your work?
 Did you ever imagine being part of a competent team where you can learn from everyone around you?
 Well.....
 If you answered yes to any or all these questions we should connect and discuss what After School App can offer you!

 ### Company Info
-You are currently viewing the public repo, which is limited in that company details have been ommitted in this job description.
+You are currently viewing the public repo, which is limited in that company details have been ommitted from the job descriptions.

-We understand that this is less than ideal.
+We understand that this is a suboptimal user experience.
 We are, for various reasons, unable to publicize the companies we work with, so we've created a **private un-anonymized repository** which is much more informative on who these companies are and what they're hiring for.

-Please [authorize our Github OAuth2 application ](http://localhost:3000/users/auth/github?job_id=qwz0zxigu2nob29s-ios-engineer) to be redirected to the private repo.
+Please [authorize our Github OAuth2 application](https://letsrockit.co/users/auth/github?job_id=qwz0zxigu2nob29s-ios-engineer) to be redirected to the private repo.